DPDK/dpdk/doc/guides/prog_guide/hash_lib.rst

 One example is to use the DiffServ 5-tuple made up of the following fields of the IP and transport layer packet headers:
 Source IP Address, Destination IP Address, Protocol, Source Port, Destination Port.

-The Intel® DPDK hash provides a generic method to implement an application specific flow classification mechanism.
+The DPDK hash provides a generic method to implement an application specific flow classification mechanism.
 Given a flow table implemented as an array, the application should create a hash object with the same number of entries as the flow table and with the hash key size set to the number of bytes in the selected flow key.